Mesh

 Creating Iterators

-Use Iter.from() to create an iterator from any collection:
+Use Iter.from() to create an iterator from a list:

 mesh